Hans-Jeiger/SpectatorDrones/README.md

 * What kind of subject POI are you prioritizing for?
 (If you have made several different children of BP_POI_Subject)
 * Make sure to remove the POI from a subjects array when it does not fulfill the criteria for prioritization anymore.

+The Drone Master also controls how many drones currently exist.
+You can spawn them with the SpawnDrone function, and destroy them with the DestroyDrone function.

 #### Making a custom POI

 When you need to make a custom POI, you right click the appropriate POI blueprint and choose *"Create child blueprint class"*.
 You can fill this in with any variables and functionality you need.
 However, you need to make some changes in the BP_DroneMaster blueprint: